1. SECURITIES INVESTOR PROTECTION CORPORATION

 Paul Zajac, Partner

 SEC Regulation NMS Rule 607 requires Themis to disclose its payment for order flow practices.
-In connection with this rule Themis has no payment for order flow relationships with any broker dealers or third party execution providers.
-However, Themis is a member on several stock exchanges that employ maker-taker pricing mechanisms; therefore there are times when Themis receives a rebate for trades occurring on those exchanges, as well as times when Themis is charged for trades occurring on those exchanges.
-Themis does not internalize any order flow.
+In connection with this rule, Themis has no payment for order flow relationships with any broker dealers or third-party execution providers.
+However, Themis is a member on several stock exchanges that employ maker-taker pricing mechanisms.
+Therefore, there are times when Themis receives a rebate for trades occurring on those exchanges, as well as times when Themis is charged for trades occurring on those exchanges.
+This does not alter Themis’ policy to route customer orders to the trading center where it believes clients will receive the best execution,

 Themis considers your account to be an "institutional account," as defined under FINRA Rule 4512 (c).
 Furthermore, we also consider certain newly established registered investment advisors and hedge funds to be institutional accounts.

-The SEC has adopted Regulation SHO covering short sale transactions.
+The SEC has adopted Regulation SHO under the Securities Exchange Act of 1934 (the “Exchange Act”) covering short sale transactions.
 The rule establishes certain stock locate and close-out standards that are intended to prevent abusive naked short selling practices.
 The regulation also imposes short sale related circuit breakers.
 All customer transactions conducted by Themis are subject to compliance with this rule.

 Themis executes extended hour trades (before 930AM and after 4PM) for its clients.
 Please be aware of the following additional risks during Pre-Market and Post-Market trading.

-• Risk of Lack of Calculation or Dissemination of Underlying Index Value or Intraday Indicative Value ("IIV").
-For certain Derivative Securities Products, an updated underlying index value or IIV may not be calculated or publicly disseminated in extended trading hours.
-Since the underlying index value and IIV are not calculated or widely disseminated during the pre-market and post-market sessions an investor who is unable to calculate implied values for certain Derivative Securities Products in those sessions may be at a disadvantage to market professionals.
+- Risk of Lack of Calculation or Dissemination of Underlying Index Value or Intraday Indicative Value ("IIV") and Lack of Regular Trading in Securities Underlying Indexes.
+For certain products, an updated underlying index or portfolio value or IIV will not be calculated or publicly disseminated during Extended Trading Hours.
+Since the underlying index or portfolio value and IIV are not calculated or widely disseminated during Extended Trading Hours, an investor who is unable to calculate implied values for certain products during Extended Trading Hours may be at a disadvantage to market professionals.
+Additionally, securities underlying the indexes or portfolios will not be regularly trading as they are during Regular Trading Hours, or may not be trading at all.
+This may cause prices during Extended Trading Hours to not reflect the prices of those securities when they open for trading.

 Themis and its employees understand that privacy is an important issue for its customers.
 It is our policy to respect the privacy of all customers and accounts that we maintain as an introducing broker, and to protect the security and confidentiality of related non-public information.
 We also understand that this policy applies to current and former customers.

-Personal/Private Information Collections - Themis introduces accounts on a fully disclosed basis to Themis’ clearing broker, Merrill Lynch.
-In order to service introduced accounts and provide other financial services that customers have requested (e.g. commission sharing arrangements), Themis collects information and provides it to its clearing broker and other required parties.
-The information may come from the following sources:
+Personal/Private Information Collections - Themis introduces accounts on a fully disclosed basis to Themis’ clearing broker, Cowen, In order to service introduced accounts and provide other financial services that customers have requested (e.g. commission sharing arrangements), Themis collects information and provides it to its clearing broker and other required parties.
+The information may come from the following sources.

-• information relating to trading and clearing in connection with customer transactions, including account balances, trade details, positions and allocations;
+- Information relating to trading and clearing in connection with customer transaction; including account balances, trade details, positions and allocations.

-• information received from consumer reporting agencies, customer vendors and the government, such as credit bureau and other information relating to customer creditworthiness or reports obtained while conducting our AML obligations; and
+- Information received from consumer reporting agencies, customer vendors and the government; such as credit bureau and other information relating to customer creditworthiness or reports obtained while conducting our AML obligations.

 Security - Themis strives to ensure that our systems are secure and that they meet industry standards.
 We protect personal information by maintaining physical, electronic and procedural safeguards that either meet or exceed applicable law.
 Where appropriate, we employ firewalls, encryption technology, user authentication systems (i.e. passwords and personal identification numbers) and access control mechanisms to control access to systems and data.
 Third parties who have access to such personal information must also agree to follow appropriate standards of security and confidentiality.